Justin-Sawyer/recipes-and-deliveries/README.md

 The developer tested this code to destruction on the live site, and has verified that with each option, (add image, remove image, handle accidental clicks) the correct Image credit is shown on the blog post's page.
 If a user posts an image, the credit is displayed.
 If the image is removed, no credit is displayed (since the default site banner image is being used).

+The developer applied the same code to the Recipes app, too.

 ### Search

 Originally, the developer was going to have a search page for each section of the site.
 Thus, if a user is visiting the blog articles, searching would reveal the appropriate results.
 Likewise, if a user is visiting Recipe Boxes, searching would return only results from the "commercial" side of the site.